Divorce is expensive. For starters, you have the costs of hiring attorneys and splitting up assets, which can be substantial.

 Sometimes a divorcing spouse will move money from joint accounts to an individual account, making it difficult or impossible for the other spouse to recover the cash.

-The spouse who is behaving badly in this manner then can run up debt on joint credit cards, for which the innocent spouse is also responsible.
+The spouse who is behaving badly in this manner then can run up debt on joint credit cards, for which the other spouse is also responsible.

 The Consumer Financial Protection Bureau says: